On the Identity Problem for Unitriangular Matrices of Dimension Four: Introduction

-The main result of this paper is that the Identity Problem is decidable for $\UT(4, \Z)$.
-This further tightens the gap between decidability and undecidability and can be regarded as a first step towards the Membership Problem for $\UT(4, \Z)$.
+The main result of this paper is that the Identity Problem is decidable in polynomial time for $\UT(4, \Z)$.
+This further narrows the gap between decidability and undecidability and can be regarded as a first step towards the Membership Problem for $\UT(4, \Z)$.
 The foundation of our method is the arguments developed in \cite{colcombet2019reachability} for the Membership Problem of $\UT(3, \Z)$.
-However, in order to pass from dimension three to four, we need to introduce additional methods from convex geometry, linear programming and algebraic geometry.
+However, in order to pass from dimension three to four, we need to introduce additional methods from convex geometry, linear programming and even use the aid of computational algebraic geometry software.
 The proof for $\UT(3, \Z)$ heavily relies on the fact that the subgroup generated by commutators of matrices from a given subset of $\{A_1, \ldots, A_k\} \subset \UT(3, \Z)$ is isomorphic to a subgroup of $\Z$.
 This is no longer the case for $\UT(4, \Z)$.
 However, $\UT(4, \Z)$ is still metabelian \cite{rotman2012introduction}, and its derived subgroup is isomorphic to $\Z^3$.
-Using the new methods developed in this paper, it is possible to build up corresponding arguments in $\Z^3$, namely by searching for elements that generate a lattice in a linear subspace of $\R^3$, and by meticulously analysing the possible dimension of this lattice.
+Given a finite set $\mG \subseteq \UT(4, \Z)$, we construct elements in $\langle \mG \rangle$ that fall inside the derived subgroup of $\UT(4, \Z)$.
+These elements then generate a cone in $\Z^3$ under the isomorphism between the derived subgroup and $\Z^3$.
+The possible shapes of this cone will determine the Identity Problem.

+There is strong evidence that the new techniques introduced in this paper can help tackle the Identity Problem for $\UT(n, \Z)$ with $n \geq 5$.